Bitcoin is the world’s first cryptocurrency that paved the way for the multi-trillion dollar crypto market we can trade and invest in today.

 A lot of people have claimed to be Satoshi in the last few years, but as of this writing, the true identity (or identities) of Satoshi Nakamoto remains unknown.

 Bitcoin mining is the way by which transactions are confirmed and new units of bitcoin are created.

-Mining is performed using powerful hardware that solves an extremely complex computational math problem.
+Mining is performed under the proof of work system using powerful hardware that solves an extremely complex computational math problem.
 The first computer to find the solution to the problem is awarded new bitcoin.

 People who mine bitcoins are called miners.
 If a miner is able to successfully find the next block that will be added to the Bitcoin blockchain, they will receive 6.25 bitcoin as the block reward.
 However, the reward amount is reduced in half roughly every four years or every 210,000 blocks, known as ‘bitcoin halving’.
 The next time block rewards will be reduced by half is expected to be in 2024.